Beauty in Ruins: A Chronicle of Six Days in Havana and the Cuban Countryside

 Passport control is a series of claustrophobic little particleboard booths, through which we are processed one at a time.
 (Spouses are ordered, via dictatorial barking, to wait behind the line.)
 Each of us is photographed, then finally given the buzzer that allows us to pass through an extra-extra-small, rickety door into the dingy artificial light of the terminal.
 The flimsy passport control structure blocks all sunlight from entering this space, except for the blinding glimpses each time one of these tiny doors opens to admit someone.

 X-ray machines, metal detectors, then luggage collection: two carousels, and your bag might arrive on either one.
-Every Cuban coming from the States is importing a flat-screen TV.
+It seem every Cuban coming from the States is importing a flat-screen TV.
 All of these are cocooned in many layers of plastic wrap, as are the Cubans’ suitcases.
 Under the top layer of plastic is a piece of paper bearing the owner’s name in magic marker: Maria, Manolo, Rubin, Fernando, Alejandro.
 The crowd is so thick you can’t see both carousels at once, so couples split up to watch for bags.

 There’s a high-spirited group in matching turquoise shirts that say “Orphan’s Heart.”
 A nun at a desk accepts customs cards from Cuban citizens.
 “Gracias, mi amor, y bienvenido,” she tells a young man in a Mets cap.
 Two customs guys stand mid-crowd with drug-sniffing dogs on leashes.
 One black dog, one brown-and-white spotted.
 This dog looks up at his handler; the handler roughly scratches the dog’s chin.
 The front paw comes up; the man grabs the paw and pats it in a special, gruff way, then absentmindedly strokes the dog’s upturned face.
 Beside the first carousel, two little girls play at tapping each bag that rolls past.
 A suitcase with a broken metal handle nearly stabs them both.